dresch86/docxtobb-java/README.md

 1. Do not handle vector-based resources (i.e. WMF) at all
 1. Are proprietary

-> **Note 1:** DocxToBB does not accept .txt files as input since many tools already work well with the limitations of these files
+> **Note 1:** DocxToBB does not accept .txt files as input since many tools already work well with the limitations of that file format
 >
 > **Note 2:** Feature coming soon...